The BBC app on my iPhone announced the news last week. Hugh Hefner had died.

 “Johnny Walker Black.
 On the rocks with a twist.”

 My drink arrived in a flash.
 It was in an oversized, crystal rock glass that was heavy in my hand and sported the Playboy swizzle stick that people collected as evidence that they’d been in a hot spot.
-And while I hadn’t ordered a double, it appeared to be close to a triple.
-There was a whole lot of scotch in that glass.
+And while I hadn’t ordered a double, the drink appeared to be close to a triple.
+There was a whole lot of scotch goodness in that glass.

 Andy and I made small talk for a few minutes.
 He told me a couple of stories—he was an extremely engaging and funny raconteur.
 He updated me on the drama around some work he was having done in his apartment.
 (He lived in one of the storied buildings on Gramercy Park South; he had one of the coveted keys to the park; his stories always included a dose of drama.)